 Even so, given the sensitivity of the subject and the strongly held views of many Batswana, it is advisable to refrain from any overt displays of affection in public.

-In 1998 a group of lesbians, gays and bisexuals established the advocacy and support group LeGaBiBo.
+In 1998 a group of lesbians, gay men and bisexuals established the advocacy and support group LeGaBiBo.
 The first thing it did was to publish a human-rights charter under the auspices of Ditshwanelo, the Botswana Centre for Human Rights, and it has since run safe-sex workshops to highlight the risks of HIV/AIDS.
 Ditshwanelo continues to advocate and lobby for the decriminalisation of homosexuality.

 The government registrar twice refused to register LeGaBiBo, on the grounds that the group was engaged in illegal activities and posed a threat to order in Botswana society.
 The decision mattered because without such registration, it would be extremely difficult for LeGaBiBo to raise money.
 In 2013 members of LeGaBiBo sued the Botswana government and, a year later, won the case before the High Court, which ruled that LeGaBiBo must be registered.
 The government appealed and in 2016 the Court of Appeal ruled in favour of LeGaBiBo on the basis that any refusal to register the group was unconstitutional.